PravanjanFE/Bayer_VR_LearningModuleSimulator/README.md

 - Real-world packaging line **scanned via LIDAR + cameras**
 - Retopologized in **Blender** for performance-optimized VR assets
 - Imported into **Unity URP** for interactive simulation

 ---

+## 🔊 Audio
+- To mimic the **floor environment ambiance**, we added **sound effects** to all equipment and machinery, just like in the **real-world seed packaging line**.
+- This addition makes the VR training experience even **more immersive and realistic**, allowing trainees to feel fully present in the simulated environment.

+---